 “We got the strategy wrong in Silverstone and we’ll happily admit that.
 We were on for third place.
 But these things happen and now we move on to the next one, the big one.

-“I always have confident in my team, I believe that they will always deliver 100-percent and we’ll see how it goes.
+“I always have confidence in my team, I believe that they will always deliver 100-percent and we’ll see how it goes.